GiammarcoBozzelli/DSML/README.md

 We first performed some feature engineering on the data.
 We calculated the length of each sentence, the number of words per sentence, the average word length for the sentence and counted the number of punctuation characters.
 The additional features were stacked on other parameters and passed to each model for fine-tuning.

-### DistilBert on training_data.csvT
+### DistilBert on training_data.csv
-BERT, which stands for Bidirectional Encoder Representations from Transformers, is a state-of-the-art language representation model developed by Google.
+[BERT](https://arxiv.org/abs/1810.04805), which stands for Bidirectional Encoder Representations from Transformers, is a state-of-the-art language representation model developed by Google.
 Unlike traditional models that read text input sequentially (left-to-right or right-to-left), BERT processes text bidirectionally.
 This means it reads the entire sequence of words at once, allowing it to understand the context of a word based on all surrounding words in a sentence.
 This particularity makes it highly effective for various natural language processing (NLP), especially text classification in our case.

 While BERT is highly accurate, it is also computationally intensive, requiring substantial resources for both training and inference.
 To address this challenge, Hugging Face developed DistilBERT, a distilled version of BERT, way smaller but with almost the same capabilities.
 For this reason, we opted for DistilBER, which is perfect for us, having limited resources.
 Additionally, DistilBERT supports multiple languages, including French, ensuring that the model effectively understands and processes French sentences.

+To train our DistilBERT model, we configured several parameters using the `TrainingArguments` class from the Hugging Face Transformers library.
+These parameters were the ones who yelled the best results in the training process.
+To point out are:

+- *learning_rate*: A small learning rate of 0.00005 is chosen to ensure stable training.
+- *weight_decay*: A small weight decay of 0.0015 is applied to prevent overfitting by penalizing large weights.
+- *num_train_epochs*: The number of times the entire training dataset is passed through the model.
+We set this to 8 to ensure sufficient training.

 ```
  training_args = TrainingArguments(